SoumyaJeetDas911/Calculator/README.md

 Introduction

-Welcome to the Simple Web-Based Calculator project, developed by Soumyajeet Das a 19 year old enthusiast who loves coding.
+Hii! everyone im Soumyajeet Das a 19 year old enthusiast who loves coding.
+Welcome to the Simple Web-Based Calculator project.
 This project aims to create an interactive and user-friendly calculator that performs basic arithmetic operations.
 With a clean and minimalistic design, this calculator is a perfect tool for beginners learning web development and JavaScript functionality.
 The project serves as an excellent foundation for understanding DOM manipulation, event handling, and styling using CSS.

 Project Overview: